Dalim9898/Flight-fare-Prediction/README.md

 #### This is a Flask web app which predicts fare of Flight ticket.

 ## Motivation
-#### To build a real-life application for predicting the fare of flight-ticket.
+#### To build a real-life application for predicting the fare of Flight ticket.

 ## Deployement on Heroku
 #### First, we will login or signup in order to create virtual app.
-You can either connect your github profile or download ctl to manually deploy this project.
+We can either connect our github profile or download ctl to manually deploy this project.
 #### ![image](https://user-images.githubusercontent.com/76994894/149162571-d0c228ad-dc1f-4fce-af4e-ae87367d70f3.png)
 #### Our next step would be to follow the instruction given on Heroku Documentation to deploy a web app.